-PART B) HALF OF YOUR PLATE SHOULD BE VEGETABLES: Veggies can be the difference between weight loss success and failure.
+PART B) HALF OF YOUR PLATE SHOULD BE VEGETABLES: When it comes to weight loss, veggies can make the difference between success and failure.

-Vegetables are nutrient-dense but calorie-light, which means you can eat lots of them, you’ll feel full, but you’re unlikely to over-consume calories (remember that mountain of broccoli was only 200 calories!).
+Vegetables are nutrient-dense and low in calories.
+So you can eat lots of them and feel full without overconsuming calories (remember that mountain of broccoli was only 200 calories!).

 A serving of veggies is about the size of your fist, and 2 servings of veggies should take up ½ the plate!